dante2302/Cockatrice/README.md

 # Cockatrice

 Cockatrice is an open-source, multiplatform program for playing tabletop card games over a network.
 The program's server design prevents users from manipulating the game for unfair advantage.
-The client also provides a single-player mode, which allows users to brew while offline.
+The client also provides a single-player mode, which allows users to brew while offline.<br><br>
 This project uses C++ and the Qt libraries.<br>
+First work on a webclient with Typescript was started as well.<br>

 # Download [![Cockatrice Eternal Download Count](https://img.shields.io/github/downloads/cockatrice/cockatrice/total.svg)](https://tooomm.github.io/github-release-stats/?username=Cockatrice&repository=Cockatrice)